siriusbeans/nocturnal/README.md

 -User specifies asset trading pair by contract addresses
 -User sets the swap limit(s) of the asset pair
 -User specifies preferred gas limit(s)
--User deposits asset and receives an ERC721 in exchange
+-User deposits asset and receives an ERC721 in return
 -User is rewarded ERC20 NOCT tokens after trade is executed
 -User can monitor accumulated NOCT rewards while the assets are deposited
 -User can withdraw the asset in full from the contract at anytime, but will not receive NOCT rewards if the deposited assets are withdrawn early